My 5 month old

 Talk and listen to your baby.
 Use different tones and facial expressions and respond to the sounds they make.
 This helps them learn how conversation works and how to express their feelings.

-Play with your baby as much as possible, by reading books, singing, tummy time, making funny sounds and giving them toys.
-Sometimes they may be too tired or hungry to play, but by now you can probably pick up on your baby’s cues so make sure you give them what they need.
+Play with your baby as much as you can, by reading books, singing, tummy time, making funny sounds and giving them toys.
+Sometimes they may be too tired or hungry to play, but by now you can probably recognise your baby’s cues, so try to give them what they need.

 Development problem signs

-- don’t seem interested in things around them
+- don’t seem to know you or aren’t interested in things around them

 - aren’t making any voice sounds

-- don’t kick their legs, or their legs are bent most of the time
+- don’t open their fingers, kick their legs, or their legs are bent most of the time

 - don’t follow an object with their eyes or make eye contact